omonimus1/slack_coding_challenge/README.md

 [Guide to crontab job set-up](https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-ubuntu-1804)

 ## Note
-* This project has been made during a boring thursday night, any feedback is welcome.
+* This bot has been made during a boring thursday night, any feedback is welcome.